Providing Clarity To Clients Navigating Compliance

 Beyond compliance with the patchwork of privacy rights frameworks among various comprehensive privacy laws, DSARs, in particular, have been increasingly used as a negotiation tool to leverage against an entity, especially when the contents may be voluminous and costly, and arduous to produce, not to mention the potential of containing confidential information.
 The most common contexts we see this is in the employer-employee relationship, where a disgruntled employee is seeking redress, and in the online consumer context, where a banned user is seeking to be resinated.
 Understanding how to navigate these uniquely sensitive situations is imperative, as it concerns potential exceptions so that the organization is protected while still complying with the law.

-With more privacy laws being passed and more people choosing to exercise their privacy rights, including via a variety of automated tools on the market, complying with DSARs and other privacy rights is imperative.
+With more privacy laws being passed and more people choosing to exercise their privacy rights, including via a variety of consumer-focused “mass automated DSAR request” platforms on the market, such as Mine, complying with DSARs and other privacy rights is imperative.
 Aside from reputational risk and subsequent cost, privacy regulators ranging from those in the European Union, such as France’s CNIL and the United Kingdom’s ICO, as well as here in the United States, such as California’s Privacy Protection Agency, are actively enforcing privacy rights compliance.
 For example, one of the most notable recent enforcement actions in the context of alleged privacy rights noncompliance was in a matter brought by the Swedish Authority for Privacy Protection (“SAPP”), which then issued a €5 million fine against Spotify for its failure to uphold Article 15 of the GDPR.

-At RICHT, we help a variety of client types, ranging from consumer-focused offerings to those operating in the enterprise and business-to-business sector, navigate the complex landscape of DSARs and other data privacy rights compliance.
+At RICHT, we help a variety of client types, ranging from consumer-focused offerings to those operating in the enterprise and business-to-business sector, navigate the complex landscape of DSARs and other data privacy rights compliance, as well as how to leverage DSAR automation tools to accomplish privacy rights compliance at scale.
 In an era where data protection laws are increasingly stringent and global in reach, ensuring your company’s adherence to regulations is paramount.
-From providing clients with compliant privacy policies and privacy rights pages to developing robust DSAR and other privacy rights processes, procedures, and “playbooks,” we aim to position clients in a confident privacy rights compliance posture while operating their global and usually complex businesses.
+From providing clients with compliant privacy policies and privacy rights pages to data processing agreements (DPAs) with vendors to ensure privacy rights “flow-through” and developing robust DSAR and other privacy rights processes, procedures, and “playbooks,” we aim to position clients in a confident privacy rights compliance posture while operating their global and usually complex businesses.

 DSAR Data Privacy Rights Law Services We Offer